tango-controls/pytango/doc/how-to-contribute.rst

 Source code standard
 --------------------

 All code should be PEP8_ compatible.
-Flake8_ combines PEP8_ and PyFlakes_.
-There should be plugins_ for IDEs.
+We have set up checking code quality with Codacy_ which uses PyLint_ under the hood.
+You can see how well your code is rated on your PR's page.

+.. note:: The accepted policy is that your code **cannot** introduce more
+          issues than it solves!

+You can also use other tools for checking PEP8_ compliance for your personal use.
+One good example of such a tool is Flake8_ which combines PEP8_ and PyFlakes_.
+There are plugins_ for various IDEs so that you can use your favourite tool easily.

 .. _example: http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow
 .. _autodoc: https://pypi.python.org/pypi/autodoc